 6. Unstable Snow Slope Triggered by Cornice Fall: An even worse case, and more catastrophic, is that of an unstable snow slope — prime for triggering — being released by a cornice fall.
 In that case an entire snow slope, even far to the side, might be released by the collapse of even a small cornice.

 Causes of Cornice Collapse:

 The factors causing cornices to collapse are similar to those preceding many avalanches: heavy snowfall, high temperatures, and strong wind especially at melting temperatures.
-In this regard mountaineers should keep in mind, for example, that the ‘weather’ 1000 metres above them may be very different from their experience in the valley bottom; they may be skiing along in shadow and a low temperature, and believing in stable snow, but the sun is already well up at cornice level, and with a strong convection wind blowing upward under the cornices, they may be approaching failure and falling onto snow slopes below them, threatening the slopes and valley.
+In this regard mountaineers should keep in mind, for example, that the ‘weather’ 1000 metres above them may be very different from their experience in the valley bottom; they may be skiing along in shadow and a low temperature, and believing the snow is stable, but the sun is already well up at cornice level, and with a strong convection wind blowing upward under the cornices, they may be approaching failure and falling onto snow slopes below them, threatening the slopes and valley.

 Cornices present common alpine hazards that are often taken too lightly.
-While most mountaineers are aware of cornices in a general way, they may not give them due respect, for example not realizing that in effect, snow slope stability should be down-rated in the presence of cornices threatening a slope.
+While most mountaineers are aware of cornices in a general way, they may not give them due respect, for example not realizing that in effect, the stability of a snow slope should be down-rated in the presence of cornices threatening it.
 The death of 5 people in an avalanche in B.C. early in 2017 apparently resulted from the collapse of a cornice that they were all on at once.

 We can only advise alpinists to be cautious at all times of the wide range of alpine hazards, including cornices.